WhiteOlivierus/ESP8266-cpp-dev-container/Readme.md

 ## How to use

 In general everything will be the same between operating systems.
-The differences will be documented after the simeliar steps.
+The differences will be documented after the similar steps.

 - Install the [dev container](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) plugin in `vscode`
 - Clone this repo